RetroReversing/retroReversing/pages/n64/N64BootCode.md

 ## What execute the bootcode
 When the `PIF ROM` has finished executing and it passes the anti-piracy CIC check it always jumps to address `0xA4000040` in memory.
 This is the start of the bootcode and will be where the start of the code analysis will begin.

+## Why have different bootcodes?
+Currently more analysis is needed to compare the different bootcodes and figure out why the differences were required and how similar they are.
+Comment below if you have any information that might be of use.

 ---
 # Pseudo C-code